Find your perfect value college

 Certification Requirements Needed to Secure Employment

 A certified professional coder can advance their career opportunities by getting certification from the AAPC.
 Some of the basic requirements include field experience of a minimum of two years and a passing exam score.
-Associate’s degree in the field of medical coding is a requirement for some employers, though it is not required for certification.
+An associate’s degree in the field of medical coding is a requirement for some employers, though it is not required for certification.

-Coders need to also ensure that they maintain membership annually with AAPC in addition to ensuring that they submit 36 education units that are continual for every two years for purpose of recertification.
+Coders need to also ensure that they maintain membership annually with AAPC in addition to ensuring that they submit 36 education units that are continual every two years for purpose of recertification.

 Typical Job Responsibilities of Medical Coders